PairedSales/FloorTrace-Public/README.md

    - The image will appear in the canvas area

 2. **Set Scale**
-   - Click "Detect Rooms" to automatically detect the rooms for scaling
+   - Click "Detect Room" to automatically detect the first room for scaling.
-   - The app will analyze the image and add transparent overlays to the detected rooms
+   - The app will analyze the image and add a transparent overlay to the detected room.
-   - The overlays will show the detected room dimensions
+   - The overlay will show the detected room dimensions.
-   - The user will be able to modify the overlay's size and placement along with the room dimensions
+   - The user will be able to modify the overlay's size and placement along with the room dimensions.
-   - The user will select a room and click "Use Selected Room for Scale" button to finalize
+   - The user will select a room (the first one detected) and click "Use Selected Room for Scale" button to finalize.

 3. **Trace Perimeter**
    - The "Trace Perimeter" button automatically finds the exterior edges or curves